UNHCR urges Bangladesh to lift NGO ban in southeast

-Meanwhile in northern Rakhine state, we are watching developments closely following reports of renewed violence over the weekend.
-UNHCR has received unverified accounts of some villages being burnt in the Kyauk Taw township north of the state capital, Sittwe.
+Meanwhile in northern Rakhine state, UNHCR is watching developments closely following reports of renewed violence over the weekend.
+The UN refugee agency has received unverified accounts of some villages being burnt in the Kyauk Taw township north of the state capital, Sittwe.
 Many of the young men have reportedly fled, leaving mainly women and children behind.